Gambia’s Boy-Balla Declared Winner in Controversial Combat Against Senegalese Wrestler

 Gambian wrestler Boy-Balla was over the weekend controversially declared winner by referees in a combat against a Senegalese wrestler.

-The contest, the second time the Gambian is facing a Senegalese opponent in three years, drew hordes of wrestling- fans mad at the Serrekunda East mini-stadium.
+The contest, the second time the Gambian is facing a Senegalese opponent in three years, drew hordes of wrestling mad-fans at the Serrekunda East mini-stadium.

 Boy-Ball of Jabang Mbolloh, one of the country’s brightest prospects, was awarded winner against veteran wrestler Ousmane Diop once beaten by erstwhile Senegalese King of Arena Balla GayeII in the formative years of the Lion of Guediawaye’s career.